VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 ```shell
 sbt scalafmtAll scalafixAll scalafmtSbt
 ```
 to format the code, .sbt files and check imports.
+Run this command in following directories:
+- the base directory ( `.` )
+- `examples/event-migration`
+- `examples/example-app`
 You can use `pre-commit` hook, provided in `./pre-commit`, to do formating and checking automatically.

 Additionally, all warnings locally are escalated to errors in CI, so make sure there are none.